 Futbol Club Barcelona, as their motto Mes que un club suggests, are more than a club.
 They are based in Barcelona, the capital of the Spanish region of Catalunya and are considered as the most important institution of Catalunya.
-Barcelona have won La Liga 21 times and have also won the European Cup (now the UEFA Champions League) on three separate occasions, the third arriving as recently as 2009.
+They compete in Spain’s La Liga.

 Formed way back in 1899, Barcelona have come to represent the region of Catalunya so much so that the club has now become the most famous and important institution of Catalunya, one of the most autonomous regions in Europe.

 The history behind the formation of the club is as much amusing as enthralling.
 On October 22, 1899 Swiss player Joan Gamper placed an advertisement in Los Deportes proclaiming his desire to form a football club in the city of Barcelona and requested others interested in this project to join hands together on the deck.
 Eleven players exhibited keen interest in forming a club and Football Club Barcelona saw the light of the day.

 FC Barcelona won their first silverware in 1902 when they clinched the Copa Macaya.
 They continued to win the Campeonato de Catalunya on several occasions and in 1928 along with other clubs founded the first Spanish first division championship.
 Barcelona duly won the competition in that maiden 1928-1929 season.

 During the Spanish Civil War in 1930s and ever since, Barcelona became the most important outlet of expressions for the people of Catalunya.
 Under General Francisco Franco’s dictatorial regime, the club had to undergo several torturous moments as did the Catalan people but FC Barcelona was always perceived as something so sacred that it could transcend all the impositions implemented by Franco.